-Management is responsible for the preparation of other information, including the Report of the Group Executive Board in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.
+The Board of Directors is responsible for the preparation of other information, including the Report of the Board of Directors Board in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.

-Description of responsibilities regarding the financial statements Responsibilities of the Group Executive Board and the Supervisory Board for the financial statements
+Description of responsibilities regarding the financial statements Responsibilities of the Board of Directors and the Supervisory Board for the financial statements

-The Group Executive Board is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS-EU and Part 9 of Book 2 of the Dutch Civil Code.
-Furthermore, the Group Executive Board is responsible for such internal controls as management determines are necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS-EU and Part 9 of Book 2 of the Dutch Civil Code.
+Furthermore, the Board of Directors is responsible for such internal controls as the Board of Directors determines are necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, management is responsible for assessing the Group's and the Company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the Group Executive Board should prepare the financial statements using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-The Group Executive Board should disclose events and circumstances that may impact the Group's and the Company's ability to continue as a going concern in the financial statements.
+As part of the preparation of the financial statements, the Board of Directors is responsible for assessing the Group's and the Company's ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the Board of Directors should prepare the financial statements using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+The Board of Directors should disclose events and circumstances that may impact the Group's and the Company's ability to continue as a going concern in the financial statements.

-The supervisory board is responsible for overseeing the company's financial reporting process.
+The Supervisory Board is responsible for overseeing the Company's financial reporting process.